 Image: Hello!
 Loom example weaving, multi-color, in process.

-Marianne Fairbanks is a textile artist and assistant professor of Design Studies in the School of Human Ecology at UW–Madison.
-She recently launched Hello!
+Marianne Fairbanks is a textile artist and assistant professor of Design Studies in the School of Human Ecology at UW–Madison, which offers undergraduate degrees in Textiles and Fashion Design and Interior Architecture, as well as MFA, MS, and PhD graduate programs.
+Professor Fairbanks, who recently earned tenure, launched Hello!
 Loom to make her popular hand-held looms available to the public.
+Follow her on Instagram.

 What inspired Hello!
 Loom?
 And what was its development process?

 I first initiated a project called Weaving Lab back in 2016 at the Wisconsin Institute for Discovery.
 I had the chance to set up this social practice project in Lynda Barry’s Image Lab space for the duration of the summer.
 I brought four floor looms down and wanted to have the lab be a space for textile production but also a social space for conversations and questions.
 The project works to extend access to weaving so that we might invent new ideas about textiles, community, and making.